TestRoots/travistorrent-site/page_details.md

 by its build number would fail: It would return §4 as its predecessor, when it really is §2 (7).

-6. Finally, when merging branches or pull requests (8), a similar situation to
-3. occurs, in which one merge commit #H naturally has two predecessors.
+6. Finally, when merging branches or pull requests (8), a similar situation to step 3. occurs, in which one merge commit #H naturally has two predecessors.